MicrosoftDocs/bot-docs/articles/file-format/bot-builder-qna-file-format.md

 ### Follow-up prompts

-Developers have two options for creating follow-up prompts: using a question as a follow-up prompt directly , or assigning an explicit ID to a QnA pair.
+Developers have two options for creating follow-up prompts: using a question as a follow-up prompt directly, or assigning an explicit ID to a QnA pair.

 ### Use a question directly

 1. The first QnA pair that has the link text as a `question` will be added as the prompt.
-If you need more explicit control, use [IDs][assign-an-explicit-id-for-a-qna-pair] instead.
+If you need more explicit control, use [IDs](#assign-an-explicit-id-for-a-qna-pair) instead.
-2. When you are directly using a question, use markdown convention and replace spaces with hyphen. e.g. `#?when-is-the-portland-store-open` .vs. `#?when is the portland store open`.
-The parser will do its best to find the link but this would not actually render as a clickable link in most Markdown renderers.
+2. When you are directly using a question, use Markdown convention and replace spaces with hyphens (for example, use `#?when-is-the-portland-store-open` instead of `#?when is the portland store open`).
+The parser will do its best to find the link.

 ```.qna
 # ?store hours